Contact the SBDC for free access to leading market research and data on your industry.

 “I would question whether they had the resources to outlast established competitors in a ‘price war’ that they intentionally started.”

-In this situation, business owners should explore the differences between expenses and costs and participate in some professional development, including our Understanding Business Financials and Pricing to Make a Profit workshops.
+In this situation, business owners should explore the differences between expenses and costs and participate in some professional development, including our Understanding Business Financials, Increasing Revenue and Profitability, and Managing your Cash Flow workshops.

 “These workshops are not designed for accountants – they are designed for start-up small business owners and they just might be the difference between creating a profitable business or going out of business.”